Teardrop Peperomia orba Plant Care, Common Issues and Remedies

-Teardrop Peperomia (Peperomia orba) prospers in medium to bright indirect light, warm and humid conditions and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing season.
+Teardrop Peperomia (Peperomia orba) prospers in medium to bright indirect light, warm and humid conditions, and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing season.

 Teardrop Peperomia orba is a compact, easy-care plant which easily adapts to indoor growing conditions.
 In this guide, we will cover everything you need to know about caring for Peperomia Teardrop, including watering tips, ideal light conditions, propagation methods, and solutions to common problems.
-First, let's look at some facts about this plant.
+First, let us look at some facts about this plant.

-Peperomia orba Plant among the popular Peperomia varieties and bears delicate, fleshy, dark-green, oval-shaped leaves and hence the common name, 'teardrop'.
+Peperomia orba Plant is among the popular Peperomia varieties and bears delicate, fleshy, dark-green, oval-shaped leaves and hence the common name, 'teardrop'.

 As the plant matures, a white line appears down the center of the waxy leaves.
 The fleshy, red, trailing stems place this plant among the best plants for a hanging basket, tabletop, desktop or plant shelf.